python-pillow/Pillow/docs/deprecations.rst

 ``True`` if the WebP module is installed, until they are removed in Pillow 12.0.0 (2025-10-15).

-Get Internal Pointers to Objects
+Get internal pointers to objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. deprecated:: 11.0.0